 Instruction to TGah Editor: Change this sentence as follows:

-Other exceptions exist for S1G STAs as described in the following twoparagraphs:
+Other exceptions exist for S1G STAs as described in the following three paragraphs:

 Instruction to TGah Editor: Insert a new paragraph immediately after the paragraph below as follows:

-Under Speed Frame Exchange operation as described in 9.44 (Speed Frame Exchange): If a data frame is sent as an immediate response to an MPDU requiring acknowledgement, the successful reception of the response frame shall be accepted as successful acknowledgement of the eliciting MPDU.
+Under Speed Frame Exchange operation as described in 9.44 (Speed Frame Exchange): If a data frame is sent as an immediate response to an MPDU requiring acknowledgement, the successful reception of the data frame shall be accepted as successful acknowledgement of the eliciting MPDU.

+The recognition of a valid S1G RTS frame, sent by the recipitent of a PS-Poll frame or of an SF-Poll frame shall be accepted as successful acknowledgement of the PS-Poll or of the SF-Poll frame.

 Setting for single and multiple protection under enhanced distributed channel access (EDCA)